modulewise/toolbelt/README.md

 **This is currently an early-stage non-production prototype.**

-(auth, observability, and OCI support are on the roadmap)
+(auth and observability are on the roadmap)

 ## Build